Vegan S’mores Cookies

 Here are some of the key ingredients that make this s’mores dessert reminiscent of the classic treat!

 - All-purpose flour: Otherwise known as plain flour, all-purpose flour is the best choice for this cookie recipe.
-I have not tried it with a gluten-free flour substitution yet.
+If you are gluten-free, use 1:1 gluten-free baking flour.
+I recommend the Bob’s Red Mill brand.

 - Brown sugar: These cookies are made entirely with brown sugar.
 You can use light brown sugar or dark brown sugar, but I recommend the light variety.

-- Graham crackers: If you are vegan, be sure your graham crackers are dairy-free and do not contain honey.
+- Graham crackers: Double check to make sure your graham crackers are dairy-free and do not contain honey.

-- Mini marshmallows: If you follow a vegan diet, make sure the mini marshmallows do not contain gelatin.
+- Mini marshmallows: Make sure the mini marshmallows are vegan and do not contain gelatin.

 - Chocolate chunks: I love using big chocolate chunks in this dessert.
 Alternatively, you can use traditional chocolate chips or break apart chunks of a vegan chocolate bar.
 All I know is this: the more chocolate, the better!